DavidJKTofan/davidjktofan.me/content/post/cloudflare-for-teams/index.md

 ### Cloudflare for Teams

-[Cloudflare for Teams](https://www.cloudflare.com/teams/) is divided in three solutions:
+[Cloudflare for Teams](https://www.cloudflare.com/teams/) is divided into three solutions:

 -   **Gateway**: operates between a company's employees and the Internet.
 -   **Access**: secures access to internal applications without a VPN.